McDonaldisation: George Ritzer (1993) argues that the fast food restaurant is the ultimate model of rationalisation, based on 4 key elements:-

 Multiple Personality Disorder (MPD): a condition in which an individual seems to have several different people living within them.
 These ‘alters’ may have a different age to the biological age of the host body – and may even be the opposite sex!
 They invariably have different names and speak and act in totally different ways so that they do indeed seem to be different ‘people’ living in the same body.
 There is real controversy surrounding MPD and much debate as to whether it really exists.

-Ralph Allison, one of the world’s leading experts in the field, has argued consistently for both MPD and DID being real conditions, with a significant qualitative difference between them.
-See What’s in a Name?
-Dual Personality… Multiple Personality….
-Dissociative Identity Disorder.
+Ralph Allison, one of the world’s leading experts in the field, has argued consistently – eg: Allison, 1995; Ralph Allison & Ted Schwartz, 1980) for both MPD and DID being real conditions, with a significant qualitative difference between them.

-Myers-Briggs Type Indicator (MBTI): developed by Kathrine Briggs and her daughter, Isabel Myers, during World War II, the MBTI is the most widely-used form of ‘personality assessment’ in the Western world.
-Derived from Carl Gustav Jung’s (1923) theories on personality types, it is based on 4 scales:-
+Myers-Briggs Typing Inventory: developed by Kathrine Briggs and her daughter, Isabel Myers, during World War II, and first published for commercial use in 1956, it is the most widely-used form of ‘personality assessment’ in the Western world.
+Derived from Carl Gustav Jung’s (1923) theories on personality types, it is based on 4 scales from which an overall personality type can be ascertained:-